RNU2-2 Clinical Guide for Physicians & Researchers | ReNU2

 Prevalence & Epidemiology

-Form Estimated Prevalence Source Cohort Reference
+Form Estimated Prevalence / Frequency Source Cohort Reference

-Dominant ~20% of the prevalence of RNU4-2 (ReNU) syndrome; approx. 1 in 35,000–50,000 births estimated 100,000 Genomes Project (UK) [1]
+Dominant ~20% of the prevalence of RNU4-2 (ReNU) syndrome 100,000 Genomes Project (UK) [1]

-Combined dominant + recessive (Leitão et al.) ~0.35% of NDDs overall; prevalence approaching that of ReNU (RNU4-2) syndrome PFMG cohort, France (26,911 individuals) [5]
+Combined dominant + recessive (Leitão et al.) 141 individuals from 122 families with RNU2-2 variants; recessive at least twice as frequent as dominant; prevalence approaching that of ReNU (RNU4-2) syndrome PFMG cohort, France (34,329 individuals) [5]

 Clinical Implication